skokec/hypaan/README.md

 Features:
  * [hiplot](https://github.com/facebookresearch/hiplot) visualization
- * individual hyper-parameter impact analyzer (comparing effect of specific value against other values)
+ * individual hyper-parameter impact analyzer
  * decision-tree visualization for analyzing the influence between different combinations of hyper-parameters
  * table and line plotting based on attribute selection and grouping
- * custom selection/filtering and grouping of results based on user-defined attributes (e.g., selection of the best epoch or the best threshold within specific hyper-parameter groups)
+ * custom selection/filtering and grouping of results based on user-defined attributes

 Loading of experiment runs:
  * a experiment run is defined with attributes and metrics (both as key-value pairs)